mdzyuba/MultimoduleHiltKotlinExample/README.md

     Root project 'MultimoduleHiltKotlinExample'
     +--- Project ':app'
     |    +--- Project ':app:common_resources'
-    |    +--- Project ':app:largetests'
     |    +--- Project ':app:moduleA' - a library module
     |    +--- Project ':app:moduleB' - a library module
     |    +--- Project ':app:moduleC'
     |    \--- Project ':app:sampleapp' - the main module
     +--- Project ':lintchecks'
-    \--- Project ':mytestapplication' - is another application project created to experiment with moving androidTests there.
+    +--- Project ':mytestapplication' - is another application project created to experiment with moving androidTests there.
+    +--- Project ':tests:custom_test_runner' - a test runner for large tests.

 Note, for the demo purposes, the project has multiple flavors and build types: